 Section 1926 of the U.S. Public Health Services Act, referred to as the Synar Amendment, requires states to decrease youth access to tobacco.
 All states are required to:

-The law also requires states to meet established compliance rates or be subject to a 40 percent reduction of Substance Abuse Treatment and Prevention (SAPT) Block Grant dollars for prevention and treatment services.
-For Ohio, this amount would be approximately $26 million.
+The law also requires states to meet established compliance rates or be subject to up to a 10 percent reduction of Substance Abuse Treatment and Prevention (SAPT) Block Grant dollars for prevention and treatment services.

 Since State Fiscal Year (SFY) 2002 (July 1 to June 30), the Ohio Department of Mental Health and Addiction Services (OhioHAS) has been working with the Ohio Department of Public Safety Investigative Unit (OIU) to conduct unannounced inspections at randomly-selected locations.
 Prior to SFY 2002, the Department worked with the Ohio Department of Health (ODH), which subcontracted with local health departments, law enforcement and/or other interested entities to conduct the randomly selected inspections.